The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 • In the Quarkus core repository, the extension codestarts are all in the same module.

-• RESTEasy Reactive, RESTEasy and Spring Web extension codestarts are part of the base codestarts.
+• Quarkus REST (formerly RESTEasy Reactive), RESTEasy and Spring Web extension codestarts are part of the base codestarts.

 • For other extensions, the codestart will typically be located in the runtime module (with special instruction in the pom.xml to generate a separate codestart artifact).